viciopoli01/DuckVision/index.md

 We want to say thanks to the Duckietown lab for the possibility they gave us to test our results in their lab at ETH and for providing us also the Duckiebots.

 ### References
 [1] Liang-Chieh Chen, Yukun Zhu, George Papandreou, Florian Schroff, & Hartwig Adam.
 (2018).
-Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation.
+Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation.<br>
 [2] Kaiming He, Xiangyu Zhang, Shaoqing Ren, & Jian Sun.
 (2015).
-Deep Residual Learning for Image Recognition.
+Deep Residual Learning for Image Recognition.<br>
 [3] Yu Zhang, Xin Sun, Junyu Dong, Changrui Chen, & Yue Shen.
 (2020).
-High-Order Paired-ASPP Networks for Semantic Segmentation.
+High-Order Paired-ASPP Networks for Semantic Segmentation.<br>